 Massive Proportions

 Istanbul has been around for centuries.
 Sure, it has changed its name a few times over the years, but the location has always been the same.
 And in those years, there was no need at all for wide lanes.
 The word rush hour wasn’t even invented yet.
 The only traffic was an occasional horse-drawn carriage.
-And since mankind is (luckily) a bit nostalgic by nature, hence wants to preserve these memories of the old days, the result is that the city center consists of very narrow street.
+And since mankind is (luckily) a bit nostalgic by nature, hence wants to preserve these memories of the old days, the result is that the city center consists of very narrow streets.

 It goes without saying that all the action (night-life, tourist attractions, financial district, etc.) is located in the city center, making people commute daily between their homes in the suburbs and their offices downtown Istanbul.